google-deepmind/alphafold/server/README.md

 `maxTemplateDate` is an optional ISO 8601 date string (YYYY-MM-DD) specifying the upper date limit for considering PDB templates.
 Only templates released on or before this date will be used.
-The lower bound for the date is 1976-01-01.
+The lower bound for the date is 1976-01-01 (which effectively cuts off all templates) and the maximum date one can currently set is 2025-02-03 (date of last download from PDB used to generate the templates).

 ```json
 {